 In fact, they need to be heavily armed with knowledge, and fully prepared to advocate for every step of the process.
 And then, of course, they might be mocked for wanting to have a positive birth.

 They will also be highly unlikely to achieve a normal birth.
-In a hospital settings, estimates suggest only 2% of women actually have an intervention free birth.
+In a hospital setting, estimates suggest only 2% of women actually have an intervention-free birth.

 Are Birth Plans Necessary?

-A birth plan can help you become informed and prepared, so you’re aware of your choices and can advocate for yourself if the option arises during labour.
+A birth plan can help you become informed and prepared, so you’re aware of your choices and can advocate for yourself if the option arises during labor.

 But none of this will help if you don’t do the necessary work beforehand.
-It’s very difficult to make informed decisions during labour if you don’t have the support and knowledge required.
+It’s very difficult to make informed decisions during labor if you don’t have the support and knowledge required.